 Medicines to assist fertility

-The medicines that are often used to assist fertility are listed below.
-These are usually prescribed for women although, in some cases, they may also be prescribed for men.
+Medicines often used to assist fertility are listed below.
+These are usually prescribed for women, although in some cases they may also be prescribed for men.

 - Clomifene helps to encourage ovulation (the monthly release of an egg) in women who do not ovulate regularly or who cannot ovulate at all.